imageio/imageio/docs/user_guide/freezing.rst

   pyinstaller --collect-submodules imageio <entry_script.py>

+Note that it is generally recommended to do this from within a virtual environment in which you don't have unnecessary backends installed.
+Otherwise, any backend that is present will be included in the package and, if it is not being used, may increase package size unnecessarily.

 Alternatively, if you want to limit the plugins used, you can include them individually using ``--hidden-import``: